 - TOUCH – I personally use my palm as a marker, but you can use anything really.
 This command instructs Fendi to gently touch her nose to my palm.
 I taught her this by saying touch and gently touching my palm to her nose.
 I repeated this a few times before keeping my hand static and letting her come to me.
 I gradually grew the distance before giving her the command.

-- COME – The most obvious recall command, but the only one Fendi will ignore if something more interesting is going on.
-She responds to Come perfectly at home & on midnight off leash walks.
+- HERE – The most obvious recall command, but the only one Fendi will ignore if something more interesting is going on.
+She responds to here perfectly at home & on midnight off leash walks.
 We are still working on this at the dog park and during distracting times.
-We try to give her extra praise for this command & not immediately removing her from whatever fun she is doing so to not associate it with leaving her fun behind.
-We also Find using “Fendi LOOK, good look, come” gets the best response.
+I try to give her extra praise for this command & not immediately removing her from whatever fun she is doing so to not associate it with leaving her fun behind.
+I also Find using “Fendi LOOK, good look, here” gets the best response.

-After every success we always say “Good *insert command here* Fendi” in a positive tone.
+After every success I always say “Good *insert command here* Fendi” in a positive tone.
 As previously mentioned, we se both food & affection rewards (food rewards work best for her).
-We use all these commands throughout the day & daily activities as well as dedicate at least two training sessions at home daily.
+I use all these commands throughout the day & daily activities as well as dedicate at least two training sessions at home daily.
 Some days she has off days were she seems distracted and less motivated, although most days she is beyond eager.
-If she is in a mood, we stay firm & positive while ensuring to end each session & walk on a good note.
+If she is in a mood, I stay firm & positive while ensuring to end each session & walk on a good note.
 Consistency is key!